Anilkumarpilli123/joineazy-dashboard/README.md

 ## Component Composition

-The dashboard is composed of modular, reusable UI components:
+The dashboard follows a modular structure for clarity and scalability:

-- **Navbar:** Central role & user switcher with student/admin dropdowns.
+- **Navbar:** Provides role switch and logout options.
-- **Sidebar:** Navigation area to switch dashboard views.
+- **Sidebar:** Simplified navigation for dashboard pages.
-- **AssignmentList / Card:** Display assignments dynamically based on user role.
-- **CreateAssignmentForm:** Used by admins to add new tasks.
-- **ProgressBar:** Shows assignment completion visually.
+- **AdminDashboard:** Allows creating, editing, and managing assignments and viewing progress.
+- **StudentDashboard:** Displays assignments, submission status, and OneDrive links.
+- **GroupModal:** Enables students to create or join groups dynamically.
+- **UserContext:** Handles global user authentication and role switching.